-The peculiar feature of the forearm, that pronation-supination is a function of the whole forearm length, places a special limitation on the below-elbow socket.
-Although for stability in flexion the whole remaining forearm stump is best sheathed in the socket, to do so prohibits forearm rotation.
-In the case of the longer below-elbow stumps, therefore, some sacrifice in stability can be afforded in the interest of retaining forearm rotation.
+The peculiar feature of the forearm, that pronation-supination is a function of the whole forearm length, places a special limibelow-elbow tation on the Although for stability in flexion the whole remaining forearm stump is best sheathed in the socket, to do so prohibits forearm rotation.
+In the case of the longer belowelbow stumps, therefore, some sacrifice in stability can be afforded in the interest of retaining forearm rotation.
 The proximal portion of the socket is fitted loosely to give freedom for forearm rotation while the distal portion is fitted snugly to provide a stable grip.
-Figure 15 shows the amount of forearm rotation available at various levels of the natural forearm and that remaining in belowelbow amputees of various types.
-Because of torsion of the flesh, however, and because of slippage between the skin and the socket. effective socket rotation is lost in stumps which are only 50 percent of forearm length.
-The effective socket rotation remaining in the wrist-disarticulation case is only about 90 deg.
+Figure 15 shows the amount of forearm rotation available at various levels of the natural forearm and that remaining in below-elbow amputees of various types.
+Because of torsion of the flesh, however, and because of slippage between the skin